Spiderpig86/blog/drafts/pioneersquarelabs.md

 Not wanting to be the only one "networking", I got another intern on my team to tag along.

 Until now, my knowledge on startups and entrepreneurship just comprised of a hodgepodge of Gary Vaynerchuk videos on YouTube, Silicon Valley, and this [handy library](https://github.com/words/buzzwords) of all the obnoxious buzzwords that HR loves to throw around to woo in potential candidates on LinkedIn.
-In short, not very extensive.
+In short, not very extensive so I was willing to give it a shot.

 ## The Meetup